 The working group and campus leadership have worked to identify:

-- mechanisms for reducing extreme swings in fund allocation, and
+- Mechanisms for reducing extreme swings in fund allocation.

 The working group met roughly every week during the 2019 fiscal year.
 Throughout the year, deans, vice provosts and other high-level directors reporting to the provost have been regularly advised of progress in model development and have offered feedback and insight for critical decision points that further the model development.